SHOWCASE | BRAZILIAN KITCHEN UTENSILS

 O Estado de S. Paulo |Estadão

-Free admission on Tuesdays, click here for more information
+Free admission on Fridays, click here for more information

 Children under 10 and over 60 are exempt | Disabled people and their companion pay half-price

 The MCB does not have parking, prefer public transport.